Classes¶

 temperature values for each day of the year for each raster cell).

-Methods that operate on RasterStack
+Methods that operate on RasterStack and RasterBrick objects

-typically return a RasterBrick
+typically return a RasterBrick.

 Other Classes¶